theleagueof/fontship/README.md

 ### Versioning

 The font version setting in all generated fonts is determined by the tag on the git repository.
-Version tags should conform to the `MAJOR.MINOR` format descriped by [openfv](https://github.com/openfv/openfv#3-version-number-semantics).
+Version tags should conform to the `MAJOR.MINOR` format described by [openfv](https://github.com/openfv/openfv#3-version-number-semantics).